IdeaSpaceVR/Documentation/field-type-reference.md

 `#field-reference` specifies WHERE content items should be positioned and attached.
 The field name must exist in your theme (in `config.php` file) and within the same content type as the `position` field is in use.
 Examples for field references are: photo-sphere, video-sphere, 3d-model, etc. `#field-reference` is optional.
 If it is not specified, a grid is shown instead.

-Position array keys for getting content in a View Template (for example: `scene.blade.php`):
+Position array keys for accessing content in a View Template (for example: `scene.blade.php`):

 <table class="table table-bordered">
 <thead>